VUMat/flxn-devops-challenge/README.md

 2. Make sure your branch is protected (no push without PR) by configuring it in repo settings.
 Add reviewers as well.

 3. Push code to your repository.
-Made sme changes in non main branch, push it and create PR to main branch.
-It should automatically create "Build and Deploy" Github Actions pipeline.
+Make some changes in non main branch, push it and create PR to main branch.
+It should automatically create "Build and Deploy" Github Actions pipeline which is building app, docker image, pushing it to registry and then deploying this image to GKE cluster using helm.
 Pipeline works as a check for PR.
+After completion of the "Build and Deploy" pipeline it will automatically create PR to prod branch.
+After merging PR to the prod branch it will trigger prod-deploy pipeline which will deploy using helm to the same cluster but using prod-values.yaml